raumay/seck/README.md

     mvn install
     mvn eclipse:eclipse

-2. Importing modules (projects) into eclipse:
+2. Importing modules (projects) into eclipse.
+Make sure that you do not check copy project into workspace as this will cause problems for synchronizing with GIT.

    File > Import > General > Existing Projects into Workspace > [select path to sec-lib]

-Make sure that you do not check copy project into workspace as this will cause problems for synchronizing with GIT.

-3. Repeat step #2 for sec-app and sec-web -- note that you ONLY need to import into eclipse and that you only need to run 'mvn eclipse:eclipse' (step #1) once at the top level directory
+3. Repeat step #2 for sec-app and sec-web -- note that you ONLY need to import into eclipse and that you only need to run 'mvn eclipse:eclipse' (step #1) once at the top level directory.

 ## Sample App